Klingri/Vortex.Plus/README.md

 - Extra Info
   - I am deeply concerned by the misinformation campaign being waged against me by the [owner](https://github.com/inuk84) of Vortex2plus2.
+  - We aren't trying to be the best extension with the most features, just the most High Quality

 ---